-Bible and Ministry (also religion, youth ministry) (A.A. degree)
+Bible and Ministry (A.A. degree)

-Faith and Discipleship Biblical Literature

-Anabaptist History and Thought

-Jesus and the Gospels or Prophets and

-Peacemaking and Justice or Worship and Celebration

-Psalms and Epistles or history or humanities course

-Speech Communication College Algebra

-The Helping Relationship

-Jesus and the Gospels or Prophets and

-Revelation

-Peacemaking and Justice or Worship and

-Psalms and Epistles or second history or humanities course
+Elementary Statistics general education elective

+First Year Fall Program courses Faith and Discipleship Biblical Literature Anabaptist History and Thought Recommended courses First-Year Seminar computer course or competency exam College Writing I Developmental Psychology Spring Program courses Jesus and the Gospels or Prophets and Revelation Peacemaking and Justice or Worship and Celebration Psalms and Epistles or history or humanities course Recommended courses Speech Communication College Algebra second science course

+Second Year Fall Program courses The Helping Relationship Recommended courses history or humanities course Fitness Concepts Introduction to Sociology science course with lab Spring Program courses Jesus and the Gospels or Prophets and Revelation Peacemaking and Justice or Worship and Celebration Psalms and Epistles or second history or humanities course Recommended courses

+Transfer Plans of Study

-Biology (also medicine) (A.S. degree)
+Biology (A.S. degree)